COVID-19 DECISION-MAKERS

 We changed:

-We added a Trends chart to the homepage (instead of just having it on location pages) to increase discoverability.
+We added a Trends chart tool to the homepage (instead of only having them on location pages) to increase discoverability.
 Engagement with the Trends charts increased significantly after these changes, indicating their effectiveness.

 Other learnings for our user knolwedgebase: